Voting Rules for Accurate Democracy Legislative Systems. Set Policies Central Policies. Voting Voting Cycles.

 C > B > A

 Conspirators risk enacting their least favorite policy.
-If, for example, supporters of C miscalculate and try to create a cycle by adding their support to A, she wins.
+If, for example, many supporters of C miscalculate and try to create a cycle by adding their support to A, she wins.

-To resolve voting cycles, the by-laws may send a voting cycle to further discussion and vote trading; to tabling the motion or dividing it into parts; to a tie-breaking vote by the chairperson or a "Condorcet-completion rule", an alternative way to tally the preference ballots.
+To resolve voting cycles, the by-laws may send a voting cycle to further discussion and vote trading; to tabling the motion or dividing it into parts; to a tie-breaking vote by the chairperson or to a “Condorcet-completion rule”, an alternative way to tally the preference ballots.